This article is written by Dr. Brent Wells, DC

 This means that Thai Massage can actually boost chiropractic care, making the adjustment last longer and hold in the body better.
 In addition, it can also help reduce pain even more, keeping your body in rest for longer.

-Thai Massage DURING your chiropractic adjustment
+Thai Massage DURING your chiropractic session

 4. Prepare the body for an adjustment